AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/04_UnderstandingPangenomeGraphs.md

     srun --nodes=1 --tasks=16 --mem=8g --time 24:00:00 --job-name "interactive_small" --pty /bin/bash

+Make sure you have `pggb` and its tools loaded:

+    module load pggb

 Check out `odgi` repository (we need one of its example):

     cd /cbio/projects/031/$USER